 Learning about the indicators, that reflect your country’s overall economic health.
 You can go through the data provided by industry associations and government departments at various levels.

 It’s important to shape your idea, but it’s better to shape it using a method, a strategy.
-Market analysis is one part of that strategy, with market segmentation and competitive analysis being equally significant in fleshing out your product further.
-We have discussed them separately.
+After Market analysis, the next steps are customer segmentation and competitive analysis.
+Do give them a read.